koneo17/hello-world/README.md

 # hello-world
-My first project on gitHub.
+My first project on gitHub and I'm off to a great start!